 Let’s take a closer look at 7 surprising things that can affect your credit score for better or for worse.

 Paying Off a Major Loan

-A common reason why credit scores drop involves the closure of an account, such as when you cancel a credit card after paying it off or when you finish paying off an installment loan (student loan, personal loan, auto loan, etc.).
+A common reason why credit scores drop and impact your credit score involves the closure of an account, such as when you cancel a credit card after paying it off or when you finish paying off an installment loan (student loan, personal loan, auto loan, etc.).

 It seems wildly paradoxical that something as financially rewarding as paying off a major loan can actually ding your credit score – due to perceptually higher credit utilization now that your loan amount is wiped from your records – but this drop tends to go away within a short period of time.

 Did you know that your FICO score is based on the average length of your credit history, not the overall length?
 This means that you could be dinged for opening too many new accounts in two different ways: the number of hard credit pulls (how many lenders are checking your credit report) and the average length of credit history.